graphile/worker/website/docs/tasks.md

 toc_max_heading_level: 5
 ---

-A "job" is a description of a single "job to be done" stored into the database via the JS `addJob()` function or SQL `graphile_worker.add_job()` function.
+A &ldquo;job&rdquo; is a description of a single &ldquo;job to be done&rdquo; stored into the database via the JS `addJob()` function or SQL `graphile_worker.add_job()` function.

-A "task" is the type of work that a job may take, for example "send email", "convert image" or "process webhook".
-A "task identifier" is a unique name given to a task, for example `send_email` or `convert_image`.
-A "task executor" is the function to execute when a job with the associated task identifier is found.
+A &ldquo;task&rdquo; is the type of work that a job may take, for example &ldquo;send email&rdquo;, &ldquo;convert image&rdquo; or &ldquo;process webhook&rdquo;.
+A &ldquo;task identifier&rdquo; is a unique name given
+to a task, for example `send_email` or `convert_image`.
+A &ldquo;task executor&rdquo; is the
+function to execute when a job with the associated task identifier is found.

 ## Task executor function